mavolin/logstract/CONTRIBUTING.md

 ### Titles

 We not only use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for commits, but also for issue titles.
-If you propose a feature, use `feat(PACKAGE_NAME): TITLE`, for a bug replace the `feat` with `fix`, for `docs` use `docs`, you get the hang.
+If you propose a feature, use `feat(PACKAGE_NAME): TITLE`, for a bug replace the `feat` with a `fix`, for `docs` use `docs`, you get the hang.
-Other types are `style` `refactor` (e.g. for shortening code) and `test`.
+Other types are `style`, `refactor` and `test`.
 If your change is breaking (in the semantic versioning sense) add an exclamation mark behind the scope, e.g. `feat(package)!: title`.
+This however, is not necessary, if this is the first release, as all changes would be considered breaking.

+If your issue proposes changes to multiple packages, or you don't know which package is affected, leave the `(PACKAGE_NAME)` part out, e.g. `feat: that one thing that's missing`.

 ## Code Contributions
 ### Opening an Issue

-Before you hand in a PR, open an issue and tell us you'll be handling in an PR.
+Before you hand in a PR, open an issue describing what you want to change and tell us you'll be handing in a PR for it.
-This gives us the ability to point out important things you should keep in mind and to tell you if such a feature would fit into this project at all.
+This gives us the ability to point out important things you should keep in mind and give you feedback for your idea before you get to implementing the feature.

-### Commiting
+### Committing

 This is by far the most important guideline.
-Please make small, thoughtfull commits, a commit like `feat: add xy` with 20 new files is rarely appropriate.
+Please make small, thoughtful commits, a commit like `feat: add xy` with 20 new files is rarely appropriate.

 #### Conventional Commits